Page Stream was one of our most requested features after Fomo launched in 2016.

 To protect your brand image, simply set a "minimum threshold" on your Page Stream setup from the integration page:

-Page Stream works based on current URL of the browser.
-Sometimes websites are attaching additional query params to the URL (e.g. UTM params or query which was used in search).
+Page Stream works based on the current URL of the browser.
+Sometimes websites attach additional query parameters to the URL (e.g. UTM params or query which was used in search).

-In this case make sure that you are properly using canonical tag in HTML head for each product.
+In this case make sure that you are using the proper canonical URL for each product.

 <link rel="canonical" href="https://shop.com/my_first_product" />

-When canonical tag is present, Fomo will fetch events related to the canonical URL.
+When a canonical tag is present, Fomo will fetch events related to the canonical URL.